Joint Range of Motion and Muscle Length Testing

 Key Features

-- Clear technique template allows you to quickly and easily identify the information you need.
+- Each chapter uses the same format for each technique, allowing you to quickly and easily identify the information you need.

-- Simple anatomic illustrations clearly depict the various techniques and landmarks for each joint.
+- Hundreds of photos and illustrations clearly depict the various techniques and landmarks.

-- Coverage of range of motion and muscle length testing includes important, must-know information.
+- Evidence-based information throughout includes the latest data on ROM normative values and reliability /validity studies.

+- Figures have easy-to-find dots that serve as anatomical markers, providing a fast visual reference for exactly where to place the measuring device.

-- Complex tool coverage prepares you to use the tape measure, goniometer, and inclinometer in the clinical setting.
+- Complete coverage of the tape measure, goniometer, and inclinometer prepare you to use any tool in the clinical setting.

-- Over 100 videos let you independently review techniques covered in the text.

-- Chapter on infants and children eliminates having to search through pediatric-specific books for information.

 Table of Contents